xdevplatform/SnowBotDev/docs/tutorial.md

 At the highest level, there are two main components of a Twitter chatbot: Twitter Accounty Activity API and the webhook events it sends, and the client-side web app that receives these events and responds with Direct Messages.
 This section will outline what that web app looks like when using the Ruby/sinatra framework.

 If you haven't already, subscribe your consumer web app using the Account Activity API.

 ### Standing up web app <a id="standing-up" class="tall">&nbsp;</a>
 https://snowbotdev.herokuapp.com/

+To build out the client-side of a Twitter chatbot, you need to deploy a web app with an endpoint to handle incoming webhook events.
+For this project, the ```https://snowbotdev.herokuapp.com/snowbot``` endpoint was registered with Twitter using the Account Activity API:

++ Twitter will POST all Account Activity webhook events to: https://snowbotdev.herokuapp.com/snowbot.
+The event will come in the form of a JSON object.
++ Twitter will also make a GET request to the https://snowbotdev.herokuapp.com/snowbot endpoint when sends a Challenge Response Check (CRC) event.

+These two routes are required, and you also have the option to a web app home page as well.
+When building a Sinatra app, this means building a *controller* that is mapped to the https://snowbotdev.herokuapp.com/snowbot endpoint with these methods:

 ```
 require 'sinatra'